There’s many reasons to visit the Netherlands. Charming cities, delightful countryside, windmills and fantastic cheese – it’s all fab.

-You can rent a car or camper van at Schiphol airport
+You can rent a car at Schiphol airport

-If you’re flying to the Netherlands, chances are you will arrive in Amsterdam.
-There are several car rental options at each, but book in advance to save time and money when you arrive.
+If you’re flying to the Netherlands, chances are you’ll arrive in Amsterdam.
+There are several car rental options at the airport but book in advance to save time and money when you arrive.

 Driving in the Netherlands is incredibly orderly

 We think the Netherlands is one of the easiest countries in Europe to drive.
 And if it’s your first time driving on the “wrong” side of the road, the Dutch roads offer a perfect introduction.